Eliot Shapleigh

 Eliot Shapleigh (born November 11, 1952) is an American politician.
-He served in the Texas Senate from 1997 to 2011, from the 29th district, which is in El Paso County.
+He served in the Texas Senate from 1997 to 2011, from the 29th district, in El Paso County.

 Community involvement

 Unite El Paso

 In 1992, Shapleigh co-founded an organization called Unite El Paso with other progressive activists.
 The organization seeks to raise the per capita income in El Paso.

 Texas Senate career

 Legislative record

 In 2006, Shapleigh authored "Jennifer's Law", a law that permits school districts to award posthumous diplomas to students who die during their senior year of high school.
 The bill was named after Jennifer Ann Crecente.

 El Paso Economic Summit

 Soon thereafter, Shapleigh, County Attorney José Rodriguez, Woody Hunt, Robert Brown, John Montford, and others joined in discussions about how best to establish the medical school and which institution should carry the mission forward.
 As a result, the Texas Tech University System Board of Regents made establishing a four-year medical school in El Paso an important goal of the System.
 Over the coming legislative sessions, incremental progress was made in establishing the state's ninth medical school and first since 1977.
 In 2009, the first new medical students at El Paso's medical school began their studies at the campus.
 The El Paso Medical School was the first new medical school to be established in the U.S. in 30 years.